Vanshi-ta/EqualMedia/README.md

 -   CSS
 -   React
 -   TypeScript
+-   Adobe Express Document SDK
+-   Google Cloud APIs (Speech-to-Text, Text-to-Speech)

 ## Setup

 1. To install the dependencies, run `npm install`.

+2. Configure API keys (optional):
+   - Copy `.env.example` to `.env`
+   - Fill in your Google Cloud API key (get it from [Google Cloud Console](https://console.cloud.google.com/apis/credentials))
+   - Note: API keys can also be entered directly in the add-on UI

-2. To build the application, run `npm run build`.
+3. To build the application, run `npm run build`.

-3. To start the application, run `npm run start`.
+4. To start the application, run `npm run start`.